lestece/VAPIKA-Dosha-Quiz/README.md

 ### FEATURES TO IMPLEMENT IN THE FUTURE

-- Adding e-commerce functionality through expanding each dosha detailed explanation and "remedies" by offering a selection of Ayurvedic products that can help balancing that dosha.
+- Adding e-commerce functionality through expanding each dosha's detailed explanation and "remedies" by offering a selection of Ayurvedic products that can help balance that dosha.

 - Changing the question answering system: instead of having to click on the "next question" button at each question, the clicked answer is the one that triggers the new question displaying.
 In addition, the user would be able to go back to the previous questions and, for any reason, change the answer given.